 Clay's advanced search features can help you find who you're looking for quickly

 Clay's Search is incredibly powerful and can oftentimes circumvent the need to create dedicated groups for locations or professions.
 Check out our example search terms to see how they can better serve your needs and learn about our advanced search features.

 Archive integrations for accounts you're no longer using

-Go to Personal Info and hit Remove next to an integration.
+Go to Settings > Connected Accounts and hit the "X" next to an integration.

 Keep Copyif you’d like to archive all information connected with that account in Clay

 Deleteif you want all data connected to that account to be removed from your Clay account

 Use Markdown formatting to level up your note-taking